Ayms/node-Tor/README.md

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name, and so on.

+####Data validation

+Unlike bittorrent, there is no metadata file to describe pieces and check their integrity.

+A file or a stream has been brought initially to the network by one seeder has a private key used to sign each piece, the corresponding public key is sent with the answer to the first chunk query: [size, type, public key]

+The signing process is based on asymmetric crypography and short signature concepts (LBS?+/- 160b), it does include a timestamp for live streaming.

+####Pieces and sliding window

 Tor protocol cells have a size of 512 B, the payload for streams is 498 B.

 Tor protocol handshake is the same as the normal one except that the link certificate used in CERTS cells is the fingerprint of the self-signed certificate of the DTLS connection.

 To identify the remote peer the fingerprint of the certificate used for the DTLS connection available in the SDP offer is encrypted with the ID private key of the remote peer, A receives this encrypted fingerprint and the ID certificate, it checks that indeed the ID certificate is correctly signed and that the decrypted fingerprint corresponds to the right one, therefore, since the DTLS layer has checked too that the fingerprint was matching the certificate used, A is sure to talk to the peer with whom it has established the DTLS connection.

-Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)
+Chunk size : 512 B (28x512 B)

+WebRTC empiric uses regarding packet loss possibilities advises a size of 1024B < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode

-TBD: this chunk size seems too small but is advised by WebRTC empiric uses regarding packet loss possibilities.
+This chunk size can look small but since the Tor protocol is fragmenting by blocks of 512B it seems logical to keep this size (we could change this but the system must be compatible with the Tor network)

-Window size: 501760 B - NBLOCKS=490 blocks
+Window size: ~500 kB - divided in 5 blocks W1 to W5

+####Requests

 A requests 'abcd' :